 e) This meeting shall consider the following:-

-i) Minutes of the previous AGM. which shall be confirmed, and any matters arising there from
+i) Minutes of the previous AGM which shall be confirmed, and any matters arising there from shall be dealt with.

 ii) Election of Officers, including President and Vice Presidents.

 iv) Treasurer’s Report and Statement of Income and Expenditure.

 vi) League programme for the next season.

 viii) Presentation of trophies/certificates

 ix) Any other business.

 f) The Quorum for a General Meeting shall be 5 of the registered listed playing membership, two of

 whom will be Officers.